Dictatorship of the proletariat: China

-At its founding, the People's Republic of China took the form of a people's democratic dictatorship.
-In summary, this meant a democracy for the revolutionary people (viewed as the great majority of the population) and the coercive measures implicit in "dictatorship" for counterrevolutionaries.
+At its founding, the People's Republic of China termed itself a people's democratic dictatorship.
+According to Mao Zedong, this meant a democracy for the revolutionary people (viewed as the majority of the population) and the coercive measures implicit in "dictatorship" for counterrevolutionaries.
 This form of state in favor of the peasantry, proletariat, and others who could assert revolutionary consciousness made no pretense of impartiality.

-In the Maoist view of the dictatorship of the proletariat was not exercised by the proletariat as a class in and of itself, but instead by those with the correct "proletarian consciousness."
-The beliefs and values which comprised the necessary Maoist proletarian consciousness were matters of political and intellectual debate, subject to re-definition over time.
+In the Maoist view, the dictatorship of the proletariat was not exercised by the proletariat as a class in and of itself, but instead by those with the correct "proletarian consciousness".
+The beliefs and values that comprised the necessary Maoist proletarian consciousness were matters of political and intellectual debate, subject to re-definition over time.

-The Great Proletarian Cultural Revolution (GPCR) questioned the dictatorship of the proletariat as previously implemented in socialism, particularly the fact that state functions had ultimately became the purview of party officials/cadres instead of becoming more broadly dispersed.
-One of the GPCR's major components was a form of mass politics intended to put state power into the hands of the common people.
+The Cultural Revolution, according to Russo, questioned the dictatorship of the proletariat as previously implemented in socialism, particularly the fact that state functions had ultimately became the purview of party officials/cadres instead of becoming more broadly dispersed.
+One of the Cultural Revolution's stated components was a form of mass politics intended to put state power into the hands of the common people.
 As Mao told the Red Guards in the early phase of the Cultural Revolution, all of them had "to be concerned about the affairs of the state."
-Ultimately, the GPCR failed to complete this reimagining of what the dictatorship of the proletariat might be.
+Ultimately, the Cultural Revolution failed to complete this reimagining of what the dictatorship of the proletariat might be.

+People's Democratic Republic of Yemen

+Following the establishment of the Yemeni Socialist Party in 1978, the ruling party of the People's Democratic Republic of Yemen had proclaimed "proletarian dictatorship and people's democracy" its goal.

 Contemporary perspectives

 Communist Party of the Philippines theorist and activist Jose Maria Sison describes the dictatorship of the proletariat as a "socialist democracy" for the proletariat and the other exploited classes, without which a proletarian state is incapable of securing democracy for the entire people.
 Sison writes, "While dictatorship of the proletariat may sound terrifying to some and evoke images of indiscriminate acts of violence, it is a well-established principle of scientific socialism to remove the economic basis of class oppression and exploitation and to give even the members of the erstwhile exploiting classes the amplest opportunity to remold themselves and contribute what they can to the progress of socialist society."
 Under this conception, the dictatorship of the proletariat makes political allowances and respects legitimate interests of sections of the bourgeoisie which join the revolution because "it has never occurred that the proletariat has ascended to power without allies."
-In contrast, “the coercive apparatuses of class dictatorship are applied on those who have no desire but to destroy or subvert the socialist society.”
+In contrast, "the coercive apparatuses of class dictatorship are applied on those who have no desire but to destroy or subvert the socialist society."